HL7/ebm/input/pagecontent/index.md

     - <b>EvidenceReportSubject</b> is used to define the subject of an <b>EvidenceReport</b>.
 A Profile of <b>EvidenceReportSubject</b> is:
       - <b>ComparativeEvidenceReportSubject</b>

-### Citation Resource
+### PublicationRecord Resource

-The <b>Citation Resource</b> enables reference to any knowledge artifact for purposes of identification and attribution.
-The <b>Citation Resource</b> supports existing reference structures and developing publication practices such as versioning, expressing complex contributorship roles, and referencing computable resources.
+The <b>PublicationRecord Resource</b> enables reference to any knowledge artifact for purposes of identification and attribution.
+The <b>PublicationRecord Resource</b> supports existing reference structures and developing publication practices such as versioning, expressing complex contributorship roles, and referencing computable resources.

-Profiles of <b>Citation Resource</b> include:
+Profiles of <b>PublicationRecord Resource</b> include:
 - <b>JournalArticleCitation</b>
 - <b>BookCitation</b>
 - <b>BookPartCitation</b>